Boating and Paddling

 Clear Lake Boat Cove

-Visitors bringing in non-motorized watercraft will be issued a permit that will only remain valid for the duration of their stay.
+Weekly permits for canoes, kayaks, and paddleboards visiting RMNP.
+Visitors seeking weekly permits for watercraft will be issued a permit that will only remain valid for the duration of their stay, for a maximum of 7 days.
 Re-inspection for return trips is mandatory.